ANikolovvv/Comics-Shop/README.md

-# Comics-Shop
+# Comics-Shop Prototype
-This is a website for comics book.
+This is a prototype website for comics books, which is build with vanilla javascript.